Fredobedo/JVS2X/README.md

 <h2>Fault tolerance</h2>
 There is no special order to follow when starting your JVS2X, all orders are supported.
 <BR>
-<BR>JVS2X will detect these follow errors and act uppon:
+<BR>JVS2X will detect these follow errors and act upon:
  <table>
   <tr><td>&nbsp&nbsp&nbsp-&nbspJVS cable removed</td><td>-> JVS2X will wait for JVS cable and reinitialize when detected.</td></tr>
   <tr><td>&nbsp&nbsp&nbsp-&nbspJVS IO Board powered off</td><td>-> JVS2X will wait for JVS IO Board powered on again and reinitialize when detected.</td></tr>
   <tr><td>&nbsp&nbsp&nbsp-&nbspPS3 Powered off and on again</td><td>-> JVS2X is also powered off and on as it is powered by the PS3 USB.</td></tr>
   </table>
-<BR>If for any reason, you have the impression that JVS2X is blocked or not respondiging accordingly, you can always try to restart it by pressing these 3 buttons at the same time: START + Button 1 + Button 2 -> Restart JVS2X
+<BR>If for any reason, you have the impression that JVS2X is blocked or not responding accordingly, you can always try to restart it by pressing these 3 buttons at the same time: START + Button 1 + Button 2 -> Restart JVS2X

-<h2>CAB Supported configurations</h2>

 <h2>External references</h2>
  This project is based on:
  <BR>&nbsp&nbsp&nbsp-&nbspJVSy from k4roshi (https://github.com/k4roshi/JVSy).,
  <BR>&nbsp&nbsp&nbsp-&nbspAdapted version of JVSy (https://github.com/gtranche/JVSy).